nagendrayakkaladevara/newcontactsbackend/ADMIN_API_README.md

 ### 8. Bulk Upload Best Practices
 - Validate CSV/Excel format before upload
-- Ensure phone numbers are in correct format
+- Ensure phone numbers are in correct format (1-15 digits, supports + prefix)
-- Remove duplicate entries from source file
+- Remove duplicate entries from source file (or let the system handle them)
-- Check file size limits
+- Check file size limits (max 10MB recommended)
 - Verify column headers match expected format
 - Test with a small sample (10-20 records) first
+- Monitor for connection loss - check for `206 Partial Content` status
+- If connection is lost, retry the upload - it's safe and idempotent
+- Review the `report` object for detailed statistics about the upload

 ---